tfukui95/tor-experiment/Website Fingerprinting.md

 # Implementation of Website Fingerprinting on GENI

-## Understanding Website Fingerprinting Thoroughly
+## Gaining a Better Understanding of Website Fingerprinting

 In order to be able to perform a successful website fingerprinting attack on our private Tor network, we must first go through the steps of understanding the